MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/enable-sso-for-your-adaptive-cards-universal-action.md

 * [Sequential Workflows](Overview.md#sequential-workflow-support)
 * [Up to Date View](Overview.md#up-to-date-views)

+With Single sign-on (SSO) in Teams, app users have the advantage of using Teams to access Adaptive Cards Universal Actions in bot.
+After logging into Teams using Microsoft or Microsoft 365 account, app users can use your app without needing to sign in again.
+Your app is available to app users on any device with access granted through Azure Active Directory (AD).

 To learn more about Universal Actions for Adaptive Cards, see [Universal Actions for Adaptive Cards](Overview.md).

 If you want to add User Specific Views in instances where an Adaptive Card with Universal Action is shared in the context of a group chat or a channel, the user may need to be authenticated.

 In the past, users who were chatting one-on-one with the bot had to wait while you sent them a separate auth card to authenticate.
 In order to communicate with the bot, user needs to switch from the group chat or channel as a result it disturbs the flow.

-## SSO for your Adaptive Cards Universal Actions

-With Single sign-on (SSO) in Teams, app users have the advantage of using Teams to access Adaptive Cards Universal Actions in bot.
-After logging into Teams using Microsoft or Microsoft 365 account, app users can use your app without needing to sign in again.
-Your app is available to app users on any device with access granted through Azure Active Directory (AD).

 ## Authentication flow in Action.Execute protocol